HealthTree/svelte-data-table/README.md

 	{
 		data: {
 			title: "   my Title ",
-			values: [0, 1, 2, 3, 4, 5]
+			values: [0, 1, 2, 3, 4, 5],
+			obj: {
+				world: "world"
 			}
 		}
+	}
 ];

+function trimAndCAPS(title) {
+	return title.trim().toUpperCase() + '!!!';
+}

+function reduce(valuesArray) {
+	return valuesArray.reduce((a, b) => {
+		return a + b;
+	}, 0);
+}

 const columns = [
 	{
-		// note that the original row object is not altered.
 		label: "Title",
 		field: "data.title",        // note that if this data does not exist, the value is set to 'null'
+		component: myComponent,     // optional svelte component : receives newly created, transformed object
-		transform: (title) => {
+		transform: trimAndCAPS
-			return title.trim().toUpperCase() + '!!!';
-		}
 		//  new object returned after transform :
 		//      {
 		//          data: {
 		//              title: "MY TITLE!!!",
-		//              values: [0, 1, 2, 3, 4, 5]
+		//              values: [0, 1, 2, 3, 4, 5],
+		//              obj: { world: "world" },
 		//          }
 		//      }
 	},
 	{
-		// note that the original row object is not altered.
+		// this example works exactly the same as example above
-		label: "transform as a function",
+		label: "transform as an object -- example 2",
-		field: "data.values",
+		field: "data.title",
-		component: myComponent,         // optional svlete component : receives newly created, transformed object
-		transform: (valuesArray) => {
+		transform: {
-			return valuesArray.reduce((a, b) => {
-				return a + b;
-			}, 0);
+			fnc: trimAndCAPS
 		}
+	},
+	{
+		label: "Storing Transform Separately",
+		field: "transformed.value",       // set default field to look at the newly created 'transformed.value' propery
+		component: myComponent,           // optional svelte component : receives newly created, transformed object
+		transform: {
+			sourceField: 'data.values',                 // note again that this defaults to the 'column.field' property
+			destinationField: 'transformed.value',      // note that this path need not exist, and will be created on the fly.
+			fnc: reduce
+		}
 		//  new object returned after transform :
 		//      {
 		//          data: {
 		//              title: "   my Title ",
-		//              values: 15
+		//              values: [0, 1, 2, 3, 4, 5],
+		//              obj: { world: "world" },
 		//          }
+		//          transformed: {
+		//              value: 15
 		//          }
+		//      }
 	},
 	{
-		// this adds a little bit more flexibility, especially for use-cases with components
-		// note that the original row object is not altered.
-		label: "transform as an object",
+		label: "culled transform",
 		field: "transformed.value",
 		component: myComponent,           // optional svelte component : receives newly created, transformed object
 		transform: {
-			field: 'data.values',           // note again that this defaults to the 'column.field' property
-			name: 'transformed.value',      // note that this path need not exist, and will be created on the fly.
+			sourceField: 'data.values',
+			destinationField: 'transformed.value',
+			cull: true,                                 // only return transformed values
-			fnc: (valuesArray) => {
+			fnc: (data) => {
-				return valuesArray.reduce((a, b) => {
+				data = reduce(data);
+				data *= 2;
-					return a + b;
+				return data;
-				}, 0);
 			}
 		}
 		//  new object returned after transform :
 		//      {
-		//          data: {
-		//              title: "   my Title ",
-		//              values: [0, 1, 2, 3, 4, 5]
-		//          },
 		//          transformed: {
-		//              value: 15
+		//              value: 30
 		//          }
 		//      }
 	},
 	{
-		// this example works exactly the same as the first example "transform as a function"
-		label: "transform as an object -- example 2",
+		// the object syntax adds a little bit more flexibility, especially for use-cases with components
+		// let's examing the scope and possible side-effects of our transform function

+		// note here that the field property is pointing to a location different than
+		// the transform.destinationField property so if we were to set transform.cull to true,
+		// then field would be pointing to an undefined property.

+		label: "Examining Side Effects & Scope",
-		field: "data.values",
+		field: "data.obj.concat",
+		component: myComponent,           // optional svelte component : receives newly created, transformed object
 		transform: {
+			sourceField: 'data',                    // note again that this defaults to the 'column.field' property
+			destinationField: 'data.obj.hello',     // note that this path need not exist, and will be created on the fly.
-			fnc: (valuesArray) => {
+			fnc: (data) => {
-				return valuesArray.reduce((a, b) => {
+				if (!data.obj.hello) data.obj.hello = 'hello';
+				data.obj.concat = `${data.title.trim()} says '${data.obj.hello} ${data.obj.world}' : sum = ${reduce(data.values)}`;

+				// note that side effects like these are useful to format data for use in components,
+				// but are NOT reflected in the original data data.title = trimAndCAPS(data.title);
-					return a + b;
+				return data.obj.hello.toUpperCase();
-				}, 0);
 			}
 		}
+		//  new object returned after transform :
+		//      {
+		//          data: {
+		//              title: "MY TITLE!!!",
+		//              values: [0, 1, 2, 3, 4, 5],
+		//              obj: {
+		//                  concat: "my Title says 'hello world' : sum = 15",
+		//                  hello: "HELLO",
+		//                  world: "world"
+		//          }
-	}
+		//      }
+	},
 ];
 ```